 Ask about what the employer demands from all employees and the type of relationship he wants to have with them.

-Ask about the challenges expected for a new employee
+Ask about the challenges expected of a new employee

-In conclusion, it is important to know that phone interviews are actually an elimination stage, and it is imperative that you are well prepared and free from any distraction during the phone call.
+In conclusion, it is important to know that phone interviews are actually an elimination stage, and it is imperative that you are well prepared and free from any distractions during the phone call.

 Try to sound confident and very formal during the phone call.
 This will make even the minor questions feel serious and send a message about how committed you are to the prospect of working for them.

 Below you can find a list of common job interview topics.
 Each link will direct you to an article regarding the specific topics that discuss commonly asked interview questions.
 Furthermore, each article discusses why the interviewer asks these questions and how you answer them!

 - Career Goals

 - Honesty & Integrity